-CUT&Tag is uniquely optimized for histone PTM profiling in cutting-edge research applications, including ultra-low cell inputs.
-However, for the vast majority of applications and targets, CUT&RUN assays are recommended as the go-to mapping approach.
-EpiCypher now offers a suite of products to support CUT&RUN and CUT&Tag workflows under our CUTANATM assay platform (epicypher.com/technologies/cutana), including:
+Compared to CUT&RUN, CUT&Tag is uniquely optimized for histone PTM profiling in cuttingedge research applications, including ultra-low cell inputs.
+However, for the vast majority of applications and targets, CUT&RUN assays are recommended as the go-to genomic mapping approach.
+EpiCypher now offers a suite of products to support CUT&RUN and CUT&Tag workflows under our CUTANATM assay platform, including:

-- pAG-Tn5 (EpiCypher 15-1017), the essential reagent for CUT&Tag workflows.
+- CUTANA pAG-Tn5 (EpiCypher 15-1017), the essential reagent for CUT&Tag workflows.
 EpiCypher pAG-Tn5 contains an optimized fusion of Proteins A and G with hyperactive transposase 5 (pAG-Tn5) for compatibility with a broad range of antibody isotypes (e.g. mouse, rabbit).
-Available in two pack sizes (50 and 250 reactions). - SNAP-CUTANATM Spike-in Controls are DNA-barcoded semi-synthetic/recombinant nucleosome spike-in panels that control for all aspects of CUT&Tag workflows, including antibody specificity and assay success.
-Available for histone methyl-lysine PTMs (K-MetStat Panel: epicypher.com/19-1002), with additional panels in development. - CUT&Tag supporting reagents, selected and validated for optimal performance in the EpiCypher CUT&Tag protocol (epicypher.com/technologies/cutana/cut-and-tag). - Now Available: CUT&Tag Core Reagents Bundle (EpiCypher 14-1101) provides all the essential components required for CUT&Tag assays at a significant cost savings.
-Included are pAG-Tn5, ConA magnetic beads, control antibodies, anti-rabbit secondary antibody, the SNAP-CUTANA K-MetStat Panel, and PCR master mix for library amplification.
-For a detailed overview of this bundle and ordering information, visit epicypher.com/14-1101. - CUT&RUN applications: For more information, see our CUT&RUN Kit (EpiCypher 14-1018) which includes all reagents needed to go from cells to purified CUT&RUN DNA.
+Available in two pack sizes (50 and 250 reactions). - SNAP-CUTANATM Spike-in Controls are proprietary DNA-barcoded recombinant nucleosome spike-in panels that control for all aspects of CUT&Tag workflows, including antibody specificity and technical variability, guide troubleshooting experiments, and enable quantitative normalization (see Appendix III).
+Now available for histone lysine methylation PTMs (SNAP-CUTANA K-MetStat Panel, EpiCypher 19-1002). - CUT&Tag supporting reagents, selected and validated for optimal performance in the EpiCypher CUT&Tag protocol.
+See epicypher.com/cut-and-run-assays for more info. - CUT&RUN applications: For more information, see our CUT&RUN Kit (EpiCypher 14-1018) which includes all reagents needed to go from cells to purified CUT&RUN DNA.